dylsteck/DylanContentGraph/Articles/Next in Tech - Feb. 25, 2023.md

 ![Screenshot essay on a standard for web content](Media/StandardForWebContentSSEssay.png)

 I shared this screenshot essay on Farcaster a few days ago -- the topic has been on my mind.
+As some readers might know, I've been working on a browser called [Cortex](https://withcortex.com) for a while now.
+A core idea for Cortex is that users should be able to shape their data however they want -- the browser should get the data & the user can render it however they want, whether that's combining data from other sources, running whatever commands they want, or styling data differently.

+In order to shape data that way, you need to think about how data is retrieved and rendered on the web.
+How do you structure web data and how do you find what actions and schema can be operated on?
+There are two main methods that I outline in the screenshot essay:
+- Building a

 ## Top Links